okta/okta.github.io/_source/_code/dotnet/jwt-validation.md

 You **don't** need to validate tokens manually if:

-* You are using ASP.NET or ASP.NET Core with the `JwtBearer` or `OpenIdConnect` middleware
+* You are using [ASP.NET](https://developer.okta.com/quickstart/#/widget/dotnet/aspnet4) or [ASP.NET Core](https://developer.okta.com/quickstart/#/widget/dotnet/aspnetcore) with the `JwtBearer` or `OpenIdConnect` middleware
 * You want to send tokens to Okta to be validated (this is called [token introspection](/docs/api/resources/oauth2.html#introspection-request))

 If you need to validate a token manually, and don't want to make a network call to Okta, this guide will help you validate tokens locally.

 ## What you'll need

-* Your issuer URL
+* Your authorization server URL
-* JWT (string)
+* A JWT (string)
 * Libraries for retrieving the signing keys and validating the token

-The issuer URL is the URL of your Authorization Server (like `https://{yourOktaDomain}.com/oauth2/abc123`), which you can find in the Okta Developer Dashboard:

-{% img authz-server-issuer.png alt:"Authorization Server Issuer&58; https&58;//{yourOktaDomain}.com/oauth2/aus9o8wvkhockw9TL0h7" %}
+When you create a [new Okta developer org](https://www.okta.com/developer/signup), Okta creates an authorization server called `default`.
+The URL for this authorization server is `https://{yourOktaDomain}.com/oauth2/default`.
+For example, if your Okta domain is `dev-1234.oktapreview.com`, the authorization server URL would be `https://dev-1234.oktapreview.com/oauth2/default`.
+If you want to use an authorization server you've created, you can copy the Issuer URL from that authorization server's details.

-In this guide, you'll use the official Microsoft OpenID Connect and JWT libraries, but you can adapt it to your preferred key parser and JWT validation libraries if necessary.
+In this guide, you'll use the official Microsoft OpenID Connect and JWT libraries, but you can adapt it to your preferred key parser and JWT validation libraries as well.

 ## Get the signing keys